Reskill, Upskill, Grow: Driving Distributor Retention Organically

 In the upcoming years, Dan sees the role of AI largely changing the way we design and deliver workforce training.
 “If we were to track and analyze the performance of every employee in our organization, and also analyze how they developed the capabilities that they have which contribute to their performance, we would then understand how to plan and focus our developmental efforts.
 We could also use this data to project into the future and build multiple development plan scenarios.”

-Such changes will be dictated not only by the need of businesses to stay ahead of their competition but also by employees, who will be demanding more and more development.
-Many employees already understand that life long learning is required for a successful career, and they will demand more time and resources to support them.
-This will mostly be driven by the increasing rate of job changes and related skills.
+Such changes will be dictated not only by the need of businesses to stay ahead of their competition but also by employees, who will demand more and more development, and smarter development at that.
+Many employees already understand that lifelong learning is required for a successful career, and they will demand more resources to support them.
+We have already seen this with the growth of on-the-job training in white-collar work.

-This is why companies will need to “up their game” in regards to the time and resources that they offer employees for their development.
+This is why companies will need to “up their game” in regards to the time and resources that they offer employees for their development — as well as the manner of development.
 Besides that, Dan believes that we will need to be far more flexible in regards to how employees define their employment status noting that in this growing gig economy, people will be working in many different ways.

 Micro-learning, micro-assessments, and adaptive learning for insurance employee training

-Looking from within inside the industry, Dan envisions that technologies like AI and Blockchain are going to transform the insurance industry, reducing the number of workers needed while still allowing new entrants into the industry.
-The jobs that do exist will be much more technology focused, and although fewer employees will be needed, they will be more specialized and skilled.
-This is why the L&D discipline needs to increase its abilities in order to meet these needs.
+Looking from within inside the industry, Dan envisions that technologies like AI, Internet of Things, and Blockchain are going to transform the insurance industry, reducing the number of workers needed while still allowing new entrants into the industry.
+The jobs that do exist will be much more technology focused, and although fewer employees will be needed, they will be more specialized, skilled, and tech based.
+This is why the L&D function needs to increase its capacity in order to meet these needs.
 It is going to require even more highly trained L&D talent, and investments in technology.

-When asked about AIG and its preparations for the future of work, Dan shares his point of view that the company is currently moving in the wrong direction.
-His L&D budget has been reduced by 70% from last year.
-Despite this, he and his team are delivering some amazing things, like their internally developed leadership micro-learning programs (Leadership Expeditions), which are delivering new leadership content to all of their thousands of leaders at the same time every month.
+When asked about AIG and its preparations for the future of work, Dan shared his point of view that the company was moving in the wrong direction.
+His L&D budget had been reduced by 70% from the previous year when this conversation took place.
+Despite this, he and his team delivered some fantastic things, like their internally developed leadership micro-learning programs (Leadership Expeditions), which are delivering new leadership content to all of their thousands of leaders at the same time every month.

 “I believe that micro-learning, micro-assessments, adaptive learning, and AI technologies will all be required for us to be successful in the future”.